anuragranj/spynet/README.md

 ```
 ## For Fast Performace, follow this
 #### Set up SPyNet
 Set up SPyNet according to the image size and model.
 For optimal performance, resize your image such that width and height are a multiple of 32.
-You can also specify your favorite fine tuned model.
-The present supported modes are `sintelFinal`(default) and `sintelClean`.
+You can also specify your favorite model.
+The present supported modes are fine tuned models `sintelFinal`(default) and `sintelClean`, and base models `chairsFinal` and `chairsClean`.
 ```lua
 spynet = require('spynet')
 computeFlow = spynet.setup(512, 384, 'sintelFinal')    -- for 384x512 images